UBC has emerged as a global leader in applying research findings to improve teaching practices.

 Explore the initiatives that are currently transforming the learning environment at UBC:

-For more information about the fund and its governance, see the terms of reference.
+For more information about the fund on the Vancouver campus and its governance, see the terms of reference.

 UBC Health is a partnership of all academic health programs at UBC.
 It promotes and facilitates internal collaboration, and provides a coordinated interface with the developing province-wide Academic Health Science Network.